husnaingilani0/lynx/README.md

 ### 4. Encryption

-    All of your data is securely encrypted on our platform.
+    your data is securely encrypted on our platform.
 This means that even we, as the service provider, cannot view your data.
     We use Nextcloud’s secure technology for data encryption, ensuring the confidentiality and integrity of your information.
 For further information on Nextcloud’s privacy practices, please refer to their Privacy Policy.

 ### 5. Data Retention